School Science Lessons

 Give the children a magnet and tell them to pass it around the class.

-2. Give each group a mixture of some magnetic things and some things that are not magnetic.
+2. Give each group a mixture of some magnetic things and some things that

 Which things can the magnet pick up?
 [Pins, paper clips, nails.